 EXCLUSIVE | We reveal the identity of the CSA person behind decision to revoke journalists' accreditation - its not Thabang Moroe

-Cricket South Africa's (CSA) communications boss Thamie Mthembu ordered the revocation of media accreditation of journalists without authorisation from now fired CEO Thabang Moroe, SowetanLIVE can reveal.
+Cricket South Africa's (CSA) communications boss Thamie Mthembu ordered the revocation of media accreditation of journalists without authorisation from now fired CEO Thabang Moroe, TimesLIVE can reveal.

 Revelations from former CSA president Chris Nenzani during his consultation session with Fundudzi Forensic Services investigators in June reveal how Mthembu, the head of media and communications Mthembu, seemingly acted without a mandate from his line manager Moroe or the executive committee.